-Writing consultants at the CSUSB Graduate Writing Center work one-on-one with graduate students who wish to improve and refine their compositions.
+Writing Center work one-on-one with graduate Writing Center work one-on-one with graduate students who wish to improve and refine their compositions.
 Writing consultants help with clarity, structure, grammar, citations, and all aspects of the writing process.
 The Graduate Writing Center is located in the College of Education, room 311.
 Visit their website for more information or to schedule an appointment.
 Contact by phone at 909-537-3127 or e-mail WritingCenter@csusb.edu.